-Endowed by the K.George and Carolann S. Najarian, M.D., the purpose of the Najarian Lecture on Human Rights at Faneuil Hall is to advance understanding of human rights issues and societal abuses worldwide and to increase awareness of the work of individuals and organization so that we are more actively involved.
+Endowed by the K.George and Dr. Carolann S. Najarian, the purpose of the Najarian Lecture on Human Rights at Faneuil Hall, offered in collaboration with academic institutions and human rights organizations, is to advance understanding of human rights issues and societal abuses worldwide and to increase awareness of the work of individuals and organization so that we are more actively engaged.

 Topics & Speakers

 2018 Incarceration: Untangling the Web of Injustice

 Cherise Fannon Burden, Chief Executive Officer, Pretrial Justice Institute; Marc A. Levin, Vice President of Criminal Justice, Texas Public Policy Foundation & Right on Crime; Middlesex Sheriff Peter J. Koutoujian, President, Massachusetts Sheriffs' Association; Founding Member, Law Enforcement Leaders to Reduce Crime & Incarceration.
 Video

 2016 Justice and Equality: Inspiring Activism

 Harry Belafonte social activist and entertainer.
 Introduced by Roger Brown, President, Berklee College of Music.
 Video

 2015 Call to Action: Then & Now